citp/privacy-policy-historical/s/su/sui/suitsupply.com.md

 ### Newsletter Subscription

-You can sign up for our Suitsupply Newsletter by submitting your e-mail address in the newsletter module.
+You can sign up for our Suitsupply Newsletter by submitting your e-mail address in the newsletter module found at the bottom of any page on this site.
 We don’t send newsletters to customers or registered visitors unless you have registered for the newsletter specifically.
-All newsletters contain an opt-out link in case you want to unsubscribe for our newsletters.
+All newsletters contain an opt-out link in case you wish to unsubscribe from receivingfurther newsletters at any time.

 ### Third Parties